 Anthony was stationed in the Army at Fort Lewis, Washington for three years, working for the finance and accounting office.
 Even at the young age of seventeen his comedic talent began revealing itself.
 He could talk his way out of getting an Article 15 by making his superiors laugh so hard they'd say get away from us and don't do it, "No Moe!!!"

-"The Mad Bus Driver" was born out of his twenty-two years driving for King County Metro, and his unique and hilarious ability to share with his audiences what he has seen and experienced from the driver's seat.
+"The Mad Bus Driver" was born out of his twenty-two years of driving for King County Metro and his unique and hilarious ability to share with his audiences what he has seen and experienced from the driver's seat.

 "Bro.....I can't even remember when I laughed that hard!"

 "I heard about him and then saw him at The Tacoma Comedy Club on a Wednesday night.
 You would have thought it was Saturday Night Live!
 He shut it down!"

 "A man will come to respect the power of a woman after The Mad Bus Driver breaks it down.
 He's SOOO funny!!!"

 "Watching him takes you back to when comedians could make you laugh at yourself without all that shock and unnecessary mean-ness!!!"